-NWS currently uses three types of GPS radiosondes:
+NWS currently uses two types of GPS radiosondes:

-NWS currently uses three types of GPS radiosondes:
+NWS currently uses two types of GPS radiosondes:

 LMS-6 built by Lockheed Martin

 RS92-NGP built by Vaisala

 Note: The Mark IIA Radiosonde was phased out of the NWS weather balloon network in early 2015.

 NWS sounding - A virtual tour on preparing and launching a NWS GPS radiosonde.

 Network Maps - Maps showing station locations of NWS offices that take radiosonde observations.